rsyslog/rsyslog/source/configuration/property_replacer.rst

 white spaces permitted inside the sequence (that will lead to error messages and will NOT provide the intended result).

-Each occurence of the field delimiter starts a new field.
+Each occurrence of the field delimiter starts a new field.
 However, if you add a plus sign ("+") after the field delimiter, multiple delimiters, one immediately after the others, are treated as separate fields.
 This can be useful in cases where the syslog message contains